Making the move into work easier

 Making sure the elderly get the services they need

-The Living Wage is an hourly rate set independently, and updated annually.
-The current rate is £8.45 an hour – increasing from £8.25 an hour in November 2016.
-The Living Wage is calculated according to the basic cost of Living in the UK.
+The real Living Wage is an hourly rate set independently, and updated annually.
+The current rate is £8.75 an hour.
+The real Living Wage is calculated according to the basic cost of Living in the UK.
 Employers choose to pay the Living Wage on a voluntary basis.